-The magistrate Judge's findings and recommendation are provided to a district Judge and parties will be allowed to file objections and responses.
-Then, the district court will issue its judgment or order.
-142 This could be appealed, and only after all the appeals are heard, will the case proceed to the merits.
+The Magistrate Judge's findings and recommendation are to be provided to a District Court Judge, and the parties will be allowed to file objections and responses.
+Then, the District Court will issue its judgment or order.
+146 This could be appealed, and only after all the appeals are heard, will the case proceed to the merits.

 This case is highly relevant to the instant Petition because of the fossil fuel and energy industry associations' status as intervenor-defendants.
-Three associations - National Association of Manufacturers, American Fuel and Petroleum Manufacturers, and American Petroleum
+Three associations - National Association of Manufacturers, American Fuel and Petroleum Manufacturers, and American Petroleum Institute - sought to intervene in the case on the side of the U.S. government because the associations' members "would have to substantially overhaul their business and business models to survive in the event plaintiffs prevail."
+147 The fossil fuel and energy industry associations were granted the ability to participate in the proceedings and now have the status as intervenordefendants.
+148